Friday, October 31, 2014

 Duch speaks at his trial for crimes against humanity (photo: Wikipedia)

-Just about everyone speaks calmly during the trial, until later when a Cambodian lawyer speaks up.
+Just about everyone speaks calmly during the trial, until a Cambodian lawyer speaks up.
 He questions Duch heatedly, asking about Cambodians deported from Vietnam.
 It's stated that Vietnamese officials exchanged buckets of salt for refugees, before they were executed.
 So Khmer refugees were literally not worth their weight in salt to the Vietnamese government.

 It's shocking to learn terminology that the Khmer Rouge used in those violent days.
 Lawyers and witnesses discuss a Khmer Rouge meeting, where they spoke of ‘smashing’ people in the army.
 Of course ‘smash’ meant 'kill'.
-Then Duch speaks up, he was at that meeting, and agrees to fill us in.
-It's chilling testimony; it's as though I'm listening to a top Nazi talk about meetings for the final solution.
+Then Duch speaks up - he was at that meeting, and agrees to fill us in.
+It's chilling testimony; it's as though I'm listening to a top Nazi talk about the meetings for the final solution.
 They spoke of, “getting rid of enemies and traitors”.
 Duch doesn't sugar coat his part in this either.
 Regarding one detainee, Duch says, “I ordered people to beat him, and get a confession.”

 As the day's proceedings close, the judges exit the court room.
 As they do, Duch gives each judge a Buddhist bow.
 How times have changed; he could have been executed for doing that back during the Khmer Rouge days.